buildpacks-community/kpack-cli/docs/kp_clusterstore_create.md

 This clusterstore will be created only if it does not exist.
 The default repository is read from the "default.repository" key in the "kp-config" ConfigMap within "kpack" namespace.
+The default service account used is read from the "default.serviceaccount" key in the "kp-config" ConfigMap within "kpack" namespace.

 ```